qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 - `configure_optimizers` is a method provided by Lightning.
 An eagle-eye of you could notice mysterious `self.model` in our implementation, it is actually a `quaterion_models.MetricModel` instance.
 We will cover it later.
 - `configure_loss` is a loss function to be used during training.
-You can choose a ready loss class from already implemented in Quaterion.
+You can choose a ready-made implementation from Quaterion.
-However, since Quaterion's purpose is not to cover all possible losses, or other entities and features of metric learning, but to provide a convenient framework to build and use such models, there might not be a desired loss.
-In this case it is possible to use `PytorchMetricLearningWrapper` to bring required loss from `pytorch-metric-learning` library, which has more rich collection of losses.
-Also, you can implement a desired loss yourself.
+However, since Quaterion's purpose is not to cover all possible losses, or other entities and features of similarity learning, but to provide a convenient framework to build and use such models, there might not be a desired loss.
+In this case it is possible to use `PytorchMetricLearningWrapper` to bring required loss from `pytorch-metric-learning` library, which has a rich collection of losses.
+You can also implement a custom loss yourself.
 - `configure_head` - model built via Quaterion is a combination of encoders and a top layer - head.
-As with losses, some ready head implementations are provided.
+As with losses, some head implementations are provided.
 They can be found at `quaterion_models.heads`.

-Here we use `MultipleNegativesRankingLoss`.
-It is a loss especially good for retrieval tasks.
-It assumes that we pass only positive pairs (similar objects) and considers all other objects outside a pair being considered as negative examples. `MultipleNegativesRankingLoss` use cosine to measure distance under the hood, but it is a configurable parameter.
-Quaterion provides several objects to calculate similarities or distances.
+At our example we use `MultipleNegativesRankingLoss`.
+This loss is especially good for training retrieval tasks.
+It assumes that we pass only positive pairs (similar objects) and considers all other objects as negative examples.

+`MultipleNegativesRankingLoss` use cosine to measure distance under the hood, but it is a configurable parameter.
+Quaterion provides implementation for other distances as well.
 You can find available ones at `quaterion.distances`.

-Having our methods described, we can return to `configure_encoders`:)
+Now we can come back to `configure_encoders`:)

-There is a base class for encoders in quaterion_models - `Encoder`.
-Similar to `TrainableModel`, `Encoder` has some methods and properties which have to be implemented.
-Two properties - `trainable` and `embedding_size` and one method - `forward` are required.
-The other methods have no strict requirement to be overridden, but it's up to you and depends on particular task.

-We will use the model used in baseline as encoder - `all-MiniLM-L6-v2` from `sentence-transformers`.
+### Configure Encoder

+The encoder task is to convert objects into embeddings.
+They usually take advantage of some pre-trained models, in our case `all-MiniLM-L6-v2` from `sentence-transformers`.
+In order to use it in Quaterion, we need to create a wrapper inherited from the `Encoder` class.

 Let's create our encoder in `encoder.py`